Seafood during pregnancy

 How much fish should I eat while pregnant?

-The NHS recommend that pregnant and breastfeeding women should avoid eating more than four portions of oily fish per week, though eating seafood up to these limits is very good for your baby.
+The NHS recommend that pregnant and breastfeeding women should avoid eating more than two portions of oily fish per week, though eating seafood up to these limits is very good for your baby.

 Studies have shown that children whose mothers ate fish during pregnancy had a 'higher intelligence quotient' than those whose mothers didn't eat fish.
 However, there a few species of seafood which should be limited or avoided during pregnancy.